The Danish Girl

-Summary

 The novel is a fictionalized account of the life of Lili Elbe, one of the first transgender women to undergo sex reassignment surgery.

-The Danish Girl, as Ebershoff stated, does not try to tell a true story.
-He has not only imagined most of what he wrote about Elbe's inner life, but he has also fabricated all of the other characters in the book, most important among them Wegener's blue-blooded American-born wife, Gerda Wegener.
+The author has stated that the novel does not try to tell a true story.
+Ebershoff not only imagined most of what he wrote about Elbe's inner life, but also fabricated all of the other characters in the book, most important among them Wegener's blue-blooded American-born wife, Gerda Wegener.

+In 2015, The Danish Girl was adapted into a film, directed by Tom Hooper.

+Plot

 The story takes place in Copenhagen, Denmark.
-Lili (then going as Einar) is happily married to her wife, Gerda Wegener.
-Lili was raised as a boy with her best friend Hans.
+Lili Elbe (then presenting as male and using her birth name) is happily married to her wife, Gerda Wegener.
+Lili was raised with her best friend Hans.
 Gerda was raised in California with her twin brother Carlisle.
-She eventually moved to Denmark, and first met Lili at the Royal Academy.
-They were unfortunately separated due to events of World War I, but during their separation, Gerda marries another man named Teddy Cross and has a child, with the child unfortunately dying at birth and Teddy dying of tuberculosis.
-Gerda moves back to Denmark and marries Lili, the couple becoming painters with Lili painting mostly landscapes and Gerda painting portraits.
+Gerda eventually moved to Denmark and first met Lili at the Royal Academy before unfortunately separating due to World War I. During their separation, Gerda marries another man and has a child, with the child unfortunately dying at birth and her husband dying of tuberculosis.
+Gerda moves back to Denmark and marries Lili.
+The couple become painters; Lili specializes in painting landscapes and Gerda specializes in painting portraits.

-One day, Anna Fonsmark, a friend of Gerda, cancels her scheduled painting session with Gerda.
-Gerda, needing to have the painting finished as soon as possible, requests Lili to model as Anna.
-The session is interrupted with Anna suddenly entering their home, and Anna, upon seeing Lili, gives her the name "Lili."
+One day, Gerda's friend Anna Fonsmark cancels her scheduled painting session with Gerda.
+Gerda, needing to have the painting finished as soon as possible, requests Lili to model in Anna's place.
+The session is interrupted when Anna suddenly enters their home, and Anna is the first to give Lili her new name.

-The couple are invited to the annual Artists' Ball.
-Gerda convinces Lili to wear a dress again.
-During the ball, Lili meets a man named Henrik Sandahl, and the two start a short-lived relationship, which Gerda discourages for she fears that Lili might be hurting Henrik by deceiving him.
+Some time later, Lili and Gerda are invited to the annual Artists' Ball, and Gerda convinces Lili to wear a dress again.
+During the ball, Lili meets a man named Henrik Sandahl, and the two start a short-lived relationship, which Gerda discourages, fearing that if Lili does not tell Henrik of her marriage and her assigned birth gender, she would be hurting him by deceiving him.